gohugoio/hugo/content/en/templates/taxonomy-templates.md

 </ul>
 ```

-### Example: List All Taxonomies, Terms, and Assigned Content
+### Example: list all taxonomies, terms, and assigned content

 This example will list all taxonomies and their terms, as well as all the content assigned to each of the terms.